About

 Early Career

-I spent three years as Associate Faculty at the University of Oxford and four years as Research Fellow at the University of Bristol.
-As a PhD working in academia, I specialized and published on scientific methodology, including the foundations of physics and mathematics, and touching on related issues in the theory of computation, cognition, and language.
-I also trained young leaders bound for careers in law, medicine, science, and government.
-I bring that commitment to methodological rigour and analytic precision to my consulting work and my capacity for mentoring to talent management.
+As a PhD working in academia, I specialized and published on scientific methodology, focusing on the foundations of modern physics, and touching on related issues in the foundations of mathematics, computation, and cognition.
+I lectured on things methodological, and by twists and turns, came to work in a preeminent training ground for young leaders, many bound for careers in law, government, and finance.
+I bring that commitment to methodological rigour and analytical precision to my consulting work and my capacity for coaching to talent management.
 Subsequent professional development includes coursework in public and business administration and a certificate in cloud strategy.

 Work in Strategy